Hectic days and busy nights: Who has time to cook? That’s why many of us rely on the grab-and-go ease of processed foods.

 Focus on these when you’re at the grocery store -- and remember a farmer’s market might have some great picks, too:

-Produce: Look for colorful fruits and vegetables, such as berries, oranges, apples, yams, broccoli, spinach, and bell peppers.
+Produce: Look for colorful fruits and vegetables such as berries, grapes, pears, oranges, apples, tomatoes, yams, broccoli, cauliflower, celery, spinach, kale, dark leafy greens, squash, zucchini, eggplant, and bell peppers.
 Naturally cholesterol-free and low-fat, fruits and vegetables are the foundation of a good diet.

-Whole grains: Oats, quinoa, barley, and whole wheat offer up fiber, complex carbohydrates, and protein.
+Whole grains: Oats, quinoa, barley, wheat berries, flaxseed, couscous, polenta, millet, bulgur, and whole wheat offer up fiber, complex carbohydrates, and protein.
 Look for breads, pastas, and cereals made with a variety of whole grains.

 Buy protein-rich beans such as black, soy/edamame, kidney, or garbanzo beans.